thilofischer/dynamic_mis/readme.md

 ## Benchmarking

 The code has been benchmarked using different networks from the Koblenz Network Collection.
-To execute a specific bechnmark uncomment the relevant section in `benchmark.py`.
+To execute a specific benchmark uncomment the relevant section in `benchmark.py`.

 Then execute
 ```